dburian/transformer_document_embedding/log/hparam_logging.md

             )
 ```

-Then the script recieved new argument:
+Then the script received new argument:
 ```python
 parser.add_argument(
     "--hp_search_base_path",